GA-repos/course-intro/README.md

 ### Be prepared to work hard.
 Very hard.
 * The title says it all.
 Outside of regular class hours, you will spend many hours on homeworks and projects.
-The most successful students in the past are ones who invest long hours into the course.
-The instructors are your biggest cheerleaders and will provide support but we cannot do the work for you.

 ### Re-learning how to learn